-But, what about when some of all of you work virtually, and rarely (if ever!) see your coworkers?
+But, what about when some or all of you work virtually, and rarely (if ever!) see your coworkers?
 How can you build and maintain a viable professional and personal relationship online?
 Here are 5 virtual team building activities that work:

 65% of remote employees report that they have never had a team building session.
-Here are some virtual team building activities that make the seemingly impossible task of getting and keep remote employees bonded easier to reach.
+Here are some virtual team building activities that make the seemingly impossible task of getting and keeping remote employees bonded and easier to reach.

 1) Don’t cut the Chit-Chat